For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Sharaf Maksumov – Shutterstock

-When you buy something online, you can either do it directly or go via a cashback site.
+When you buy something online, you can do it directly or via a cashback site.
 Whenever possible, we'd recommend using a cashback site.

-If you shop with cashback sites, you'll have the same shopping experience as when you're on the website of your chosen retailer.
-However, the cashback site will track your activity and will refund you a percentage of the total purchase (or, in some cases, a set amount).
+If you shop with cashback sites, you'll have the same shopping experience as when you're on the retailer's website.
+However, the cashback site will track your activity and refund you a percentage of the total purchase (or, in some cases, a set amount).

-So many of your favourite shops are on cashback sites like TopCashback and Quidco.
+So many shops are on cashback sites like TopCashback and Quidco.
 Adidas, ASOS, Amazon, plus some retailers that don't begin with A, are all on there.
-You'll usually be looking at getting a maximum of around 5% back, but it's better than nothing.
+You'll usually be looking at getting up to 5% back, but it's better than nothing.

 The big money is, as you'd expect, in the big purchases.
-If you're buying car insurance or getting a new phone, cashback sites could pay you over £100 to purchase it through them.
+If you're getting a new phone, for example, cashback sites could pay you over £100 to purchase it through them.

 It's also possible to get money back at supermarkets.
 As well as cashback sites offering money back on online food shops, supermarket cashback apps pay up to 100% cashback on a whole range of single items, from sweet treats to pet food.

 Use cashback sites every time you shop online and you could earn a few hundred quid in free money each year.
-Just read our guide to earning cashback to get started.
+Read our guide to earning cashback to get started.

 10. Get paid to use the internet with Swagbucks